 This includes sports drinks.
 Gatorade isn’t inherently bad, but the fact is that the vast majority of people do not need sports drinks.
 Unless you’re actually depleting your glycogen stores with more than 60 consecutive minutes of hard training, sports drinks of any kind are just not necessary.

-3. Limit Yourself to 3 Meals a Day Max
+3. Limit Yourself to 3 Meals a Day

 This relates to tip number 1.
-If you eat 3 meals per day or less, it’s much harder to accidentally overeat.
+If you eat 3 meals a day or less, it’s much harder to accidentally overeat.
 There’s a popular myth that one needs to eat every two hours to keep the metabolism roaring at full speed.
 Understand: That is completely false and unsubstantiated by science.

 5. Eat More Protein

-- It keeps you fuller for longer
+- It keeps you fuller for longer.

-- It’s metabolized less efficiently than either carbs or fat, meaning you can get away with eating more of it
+- It’s metabolized less efficiently than either carbs or fat, meaning you can get away with eating more of it.

 - It helps preserve lean muscle mass, thus helping a greater portion of weight loss come from body fat stores.